 Sidewalks are the basic element of walkability, and can be augmented with planted buffer strips, center medians, and street furniture.
 The sidewalk zone includes both the area in front of a building where cafes or vendors might operate as well as the area for walking through.
-Ensure that for land uses where cafes and other active frontage uses are expected, appropriate unobstructed sidewalk width for walking is maintained.
+Ensure that for land uses where cafes and other active frontage uses are expected, appropriate unobstructed sidewalk width for walking is maintained per SMC 10.28.

 Sidewalks shall be located as required by SMC 17H.010.180.
 Width and profile grade design criteria for sidewalks are outlined in Table 1 and Table 8.
-Sidewalks shall be designed in accordance with the Standard Plans and City of Spokane GSPs, and may use pervious concrete where feasible (SMC 17C.110.410, 17C.120.230, 17C.130.230).
-Sidewalks that are elevated 2 feet or more above the abutting property shall have suitable barriers along the edge of the sidewalk.
+Sidewalks shall be designed in accordance with the Standard Plans and City of Spokane GSPs, and may use pervious concrete where feasible (SMC 17C.110.410, 17C.120.230, 17C.130.230)..